 (+) Our co-founder’s 5-year-old came up with this cool activity to demonstrate how the three flags of the UK flag come together—if your child is interested, try this child-led upgrade!

 Today is Shakespeare Day!
-Shakespeare is famous for writing plays.
+Shakespeare is famous for writing plays and sonnets (a kind of poem).
 Talk to your child about the difference between a book and a play.
 Were plays meant to be read like a book?
 No, plays were meant to be acted.
-Read this kid friendly article with your child to learn more about Shakespeare.
-(The videos won’t work because the site is from the UK, but here’s a video you can share after you finish reading.)
+Read this kid-friendly article with your child to learn more about Shakespeare.
+(The videos won’t work unless you live in the UK, but here’s a video you can share after you finish reading.)
 If you were able to get the Shakespeare Pop-Up book, introduce it to your child today.
 You can read the biography information and share the different types of plays that Shakespeare wrote.

 Activity 1: Help your child write a play of their own this paper fold method.
 To get the story going, have them start with one of these simple prompts if they need help: